intel/neural-compressor/docs/introduction.md

            ...
    ```

    The tuning config and model-specific information are controlled by user config yaml file.
-As for the format of yaml file, please refer to [template.yaml](../examples/template.yaml)
+As for the format of yaml file, please refer to [ptq.yaml](../ilit/template/ptq.yaml) or [qat.yaml](../ilit/template/qat.yaml) or [pruning.yaml](../ilit/template/pruning.yaml).

    Intel® Low Precision Optimization Tool supports three usages: